Analysis: More U.S.-listed Chinese firms seen seeking backup listings as new audit law looms

 The tutoring business could be valued at up to $2.2 billion, according to its regulatory filings.

-Reporting by Scott Murdoch and Kane Wu in Hong Kong; Additional reporting by Engen Tham and Samuel Shen in Shanghai; Writing by Sumeet Chatterjee; Editing by Edwina Gibbs
+Reporting by Scott Murdoch and Kane Wu in Hong Kong; Additional reporting by Engen Tham and Samuel Shen in Shanghai; additional reporting by Tian Yew in Beijing; Writing by Sumeet Chatterjee; Editing by Edwina Gibbs and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.